 This collaborative approach includes not just simply measuring value in current market conditions but actively confronts and implements creative solutions to measure value in the future.
 This approach removes the old linear methods to management and enables a more complete whole systems methodology.

 Creating a successful collaborative culture requires an executive team that not only has passion for the entire enterprise and its objectives but also includes all stakeholders associated with the enterprise including all employees, suppliers, services vendors and other providers.
 This approach ensures a sustainable culture that is responsive to all emerging changes and risks.

 The key factor that hinders effective collaboration for most organizations is speed to answers.
-If managers can’t engage business performance metrics, get to the root cause of problems or identify opportunities in less than 10 seconds, then adoption to new methods is jeopardized.
+If managers can’t engage business success performance metrics, get to the root cause of problems or identify opportunities in less than 10 seconds, then adoption to new methods is jeopardized.
 Managers simply resort to old habits.